pskaarup/yet-another-node-webkit-seed/README.md

     under development each `.coffee` file needs to be added to index.jade with `.js` replacing `.coffee` see skeleton app for details
 * Bower dependent vendor files should not be compiled to `.../static/vendor/vendor.js` but `.../static/vendor.js`

+* Create github wiki as the size of this readme is getting a bit too large

+* Add task for updating `app/package.json`